hballington12/pbt/ReadMe.txt

     "ibi" <value> - Defines the imaginary component of the particle refractive index.
 Is required.

+    "cmethod" <string> - Defines the method of particle input.
+Is required.
+Current supported methods are:

+        "read" - attempts to read the particle from the current directory.
+If "read" is specified, the following arguments must also be specified:

+            "cft" <string> - Defines the particle input filetype.
+The supported particle file input types are:

+                "obj" - wavefront style geometry file

+                "mrt" - Macke ray-tracing style

             "cfn" <string> - Defines the particle filename.
 Is required.
+Currently, input file must be a wavefront geometry file.
 The particle should be triangulated.
-See "cft" for defining the particle file type.

-    "cft" <obj or mrt> - Defines the particle file type.
-Is required.
-Use "obj" for wavefront geometry files or "mrt" for Macke ray tracing style files.

             "afn" <string> - Defines the apertures filename.
 Is required.
 The apertures file containes a single column defining which aperture each face belongs to.
 The number of lines in the apertures file must match the total number of faces in the particle file.

+        "cc_hex" - attempts to make gaussian rough hexagonal column/plate.
+Input parameters should be included in "vals.in" file placed in the current directory.
+Uses method developed by C. Collier, based on Muinonen & Saarinen 2000

     "rec" <value> - Defines the total number of beam recursions per orientation.
 Is required.